Pradyuman7/LookAtMe/README.md

 ### Version2.0 additions

 Now in Version2.0 the developer can also access that if the user laughed / smiled during the video.
-For this, just use this `init()` method instead of the above.
+For this, just use this `initWithSmilingStatus()` method instead of the normal `init()` like this:

 ```java
 	lookAtMe.initWithSmilingStatus(this); // for smiling status of the user